aparajit10/Meta_algorithm_Stacking/README.md

 # Meta_algorithm_Stacking
-Creating a meta algorithm to predict house prices
+Creating a meta algorithm to predict house prices.
+The dataset is sourced from a Kaggle competition.

 File descriptions